 - Use personalization in your content to maximize open rates.

 - Provide an easy-to-find and visible unsubscribe link in your content.

 - Always use the same “from name” and “from address” to gain trust and build reputation.

 - Create mobile adaptive designs.

-Succesful segmentation can guarantee that the right message is reaching the right person.
+Successful segmentation can guarantee that the right message is reaching the right person.
 It is the key point to increase open rates and generate higher revenues.
-Segmentation can be done based on demographical, geographical or behavioural data.
+Segmentation can be done based on demographical, geographical or behavioral data.
 You should let go off the idea that you will make less money if you do not launch the campaign to all of your subscribers.
 Sending the same content to all subscribers without segmenting them will result in deliverability issues, higher unsubscribe and spam complaint rates, which will then lead to less revenue.

 Almost 99% of your male subscribers will not be interested in and be happy about receiving daily discounts on female goods.

 - Do not send the same content to all your subscribers, i.e. do not send bulk emails.

 - Segment your list using demographical, geographical or behavioral criteria.